-A career teaching law
+A career teaching and practicing law

 I feel honoured that my pedagogy work on advancing legal pedagogy has been internationally recognised and that I have received many awards in recognition of excellence or innovation as a teacher, researcher or video blogger.

 Spanning over 15 years, I have had the pleasure of teaching a diverse range of legal subjects either as a resident or visiting professor at the following universities and law schools: